-The trim gauge indicates the in (down) and out (up) position of the drive unit in relation to the hull (see Trim / Tilt on p.21).
+The trim gauge indicates the in (down) and out (up) position of the drive unit in relation to the hull.

 Options

 Optional instrumentation for your Pro-Line includes: fish locator / depth finder, VHF radio, GPS navigation aids, etc. Refer to the manuals supplied.